TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Data.rst

     available all the time, it depends on the setup of *references* of the :ref:`cobj-files` cObject): title, description, link, alternative.

-    Additionally, any data in the "sys_file_metadata" table can be accessed too.
+    Additionally, any data in the :sql:`sys_file_metadata` table can be accessed too.

     See the :ref:`FILES <cobj-files-examples>` cObject for usage examples.